 The Pavilion has plenty of treats on sale before the show and during the interval plus there’s light up swords and wands in the foyer should the grown ups wish to purchase one for their own little pirates.
 Pre show meals are also available in the Piano Bar upstairs.

 The show is running every Monday and Tuesday at 2pm and 6pm up until 31st August 2021.
 If you’ve been to see this show then you can also book for the hilarious Adults Only performance which is on 1st September.

 For more information and to book your tickets, please visit the Weymouth Pavilion.

 The Pirates of the Pavilion are delighted to offer all NHS workers a 50% discount to standard family performance.
 To claim the discount please call the Box Office on 01305 783225.

-Dorsetmums was invited to The Greyhound Inn for the purpose of a review however all words are my own.
+Dorsetmums was invited to see the Pirates of the Pavilion for the purpose of a review however all words are my own.

 Image credit: Weymouth Pavilion